sifophp/sifoweb/docs/installation/index.md

 with Sifo or if you intend to do local development first the most convenient way to work is install Sifo inside a Virtual Machine.

+## Sifo requirements
+* PHP >= 5.3 (We use namespaces!)
+* PDO & SQLite3 (In order to [save executions debug](/API/Debug) and being able to recover them, we use a little database managed thanks to the PDO extension, do not worry, it [comes with the default PHP installation since 5.1](http://php.net/manual/en/intro.pdo.php) and the SQLite3 extension also [comes with the default installation since 5.3.0](http://php.net/manual/en/sqlite3.installation.php))

 ## Automatic installation using Vagrant (recommended)
 Hold on to the seats, this is all you need to do to have Sifo running in your local machine inside a Virtual machine: